Managing YDB configuration

 # Apply the configuration dynconfig.yaml to the cluster

-ydb admin config replace -f dynconfig.yaml
+ydb admin cluster config replace -f dynconfig.yaml

 Similarly, in one line:

-ydb admin config fetch | yq '.config.actor_system_config.scheduler.resolution = 128' | ydb admin config replace -f -
+ydb admin cluster config fetch | yq '.config.actor_system_config.scheduler.resolution = 128' | ydb admin cluster config replace -f -

 Command output: